 All bodies, minds, disabilities, and neurotypes are welcomed and celebrated in our programming.
 Please let us know any access needs/wants you may have and we will work to meet them as best as possible.

 The programming will be delivered in English.
-The main coach has basic proficiency in ASL, but not enough to communicate without an interpreter.
-I am not proficient in any other spoken languages.
+Coaches have basic proficiency in ASL, and some French, but not enough to communicate without an interpreter.

 The Redwood Theatre